amn-79/ac6_optimiser/README.md

 Mostly feature complete if a bit slow if few restrictions are placed on it.
 Planning to add:
 - Constraint on boost speed (mostly understand how the game works, just not sure how to implement it into the program)
+- Would like to add assault boost speed, but not sure about the formula (Need to check regulations)
-- Drop-down selection menu for leg types (Biped/RJ/Tank/Quad) and generators (Normal/Coral)
+- Drop-down selection menu generators (Normal/Coral) perhaps, similar to leg types
 - Some of the displayed stats are not rounded bc I couldn't be bothered
 - Ultimately, I want this to be a web app so people don't have to download strange .exes.
 I'd have to learn Flask (probably?) and HTML for that though, so it'll take time